hytest-org/hytest/environment_set_up/ManualConfig-HPC.md

    dashboard from your personal computer

-This document assumes that you already have an access to `denali` or `tallgrass` and are comfortable using the command line.
+This document assumes that you already have an access to either the `Denali` or `Tallgrass` [supercomputers at USGS](https://hpcportal.cr.usgs.gov/hpc-user-docs/index.html) and are comfortable using the command line.

 ## Set up a `hytest` Conda Environment